gbfrancisco/taskmanager-fullstack/server/README.md

-# Spring Boot 3 Cookbook
+# Task Manager Server (Spring Boot)

-A comprehensive, hands-on cookbook for learning Spring Boot 3 from fundamentals to enterprise-level features.
-This project demonstrates best practices through a fully functional Task Manager application.
+The backend server for the Task Manager fullstack tutorial.
+A comprehensive, hands-on resource for learning Spring Boot 3 from fundamentals to enterprise-level features.

 ## What is This?

-This repository serves as both a learning resource and a reference implementation for Spring Boot 3.
+This is the **server** component of the `taskmanager-fullstack` monorepo.
+It demonstrates Spring Boot best practices through a fully functional Task Manager REST API.

 Each feature is:
 - Implemented in working code following industry standards
 - Documented with explanations in the `docs/` folder
 - Organized in a clean, maintainable structure